MileHacker Logo

 Advance Booking Recommendations

 For high season (July-August), book 3-6 months ahead.
-For shoulder season (May-June, Sep-Oct), 1-2 ahead of the time period is good.
+For shoulder season (May-June, Sep-Oct), 1-2 ahead of time is good.
 Low season (Nov-Apr) allows more flexibility.

 • High season: 3-6 months ahead